-- GCSE English and Mathematics at grade C (4) or above.
+- GCSEs in English and Mathematics at grade C (4) or above.

 - Sufficient relevant experience of paid or voluntary work with vulnerable people.
 This experience should be sufficient to enable you to clearly demonstrate your commitment, motivation and understanding of social work knowledge, skills and values.

 If you are over 21 and do not meet the academic entry criteria, you still may be considered if you have significant and relevant work / life experience.

 However, we would still expect to see evidence of further studies at level 3, e.g. an A Level, Access to Higher Education or Open University course in a relevant subject and GCSE grade C (4) or above (or Functional Skills equivalent) in Mathematics and English Language.